thiaguten/rx-mqtt/README.md

 ```

 ### Subscribe
-You can archive this by calling some of the methods:
+You can achieve this by using one of the following methods:

 ```java
 Flowable<RxMqttMessage> on(String[] topics, RxMqttQoS[] qos);